 Short Big Island Itinerary

 Day 1 – Volcanos National Park

-On the way to Volcanos National Park, make sure to stop at Punaluu Black Sand Beach, one of the best places to view sea turtles on the Big Island.
+On the way to Volcanos National Park, stop at Punalu’u Black Sand Beach, one of the best places to view sea turtles on the Big Island.

 If you’re only spending a couple of hours at Volcanos National Park, you could circle around and check out Hilo on the way back.
 Some of the top places of interest in Hilo are: